evgenyb/evgenyb.github.io/_posts/2020-10-29-blue-green-azure-front-door.md

 * Request is sent to the APIM backend
 * APIM policy identifies that there is no header `Redirect-To` exists at the header and routes the request to the active Azure function (`blue`)

+Note that this solution will only work if your APIM is not deployed into private VNet or if using [External]((https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-vnet?WT.mc_id=AZ-MVP-5003837)) deployment model.
+If your APIM deployed into private VNEt with [Internal](https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-vnet?WT.mc_id=AZ-MVP-5003837) mode, this solution will not work, because Azure Front Door requires endpoints to be publicly available.

+I will cover how to configure the same setup with combination of API Management and Azure Application Gateway in the next post.
+Stay tuned!

 ## Useful links

 * [Azure Front Door](https://azure.microsoft.com/en-us/services/frontdoor/?WT.mc_id=AZ-MVP-5003837#overview)